 What do you like best about the educational products industry?

-As a former Superintendent, I appreciate the investment into high quality research that is informing both the intentional layout of spaces as well as the products to go within those spaces to increase student engagement, foster feelings of safety and security in learning institutions and the positive impact this has on staff being able to implement instructional best practices in schools today.
+As a former Superintendent, I appreciate the investment into high quality research that is informing both the intentional layout of spaces as well as the products to go within those spaces.
+This approach increases student engagement, fosters feelings of safety and security in learning institutions, and has a positive impact on staff being able to implement instructional best practices in schools today.

 What are the biggest challenges educators are facing?